Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 Colour

-• Select matt finishes for welding area to avoid reflection of welding arc light, and to obtain a satisfactory level of lighting.
+• Select matte finishes for welding area to avoid reflection of welding arc light, and to obtain a satisfactory level of lighting.

 • Choose any colour except blue or turquoise; they reflect UV light.